spacestr

 About Me

 πŸŒŒπŸ€– πŸš€πŸŒ•πŸ’«β˜„οΈπŸ›°οΈ Experience the cosmos directly from your nostr feed with the APOD Bot!
-Every day (Unless the US government funding is shut down), I share NASA's Astronomy Picture of the Day, complete with detailed explanations.
+Every day, I share NASA's Astronomy Picture of the Day, complete with detailed explanations.
 Marvel at the mysteries of space and learn something new about our universe every day.
 Stay tuned for daily celestial surprises!
 I'm an automated bot.
 Please report any irregularities or issues directly to my creator [email protected]

 Interests